oracle-devrel/devo.tutorials/learning-languages-with-oracle-cloud.md

 As with many ESP32-based products, the M5Paper supports both Arduino and MicroPython.
 M5Stack also provides their UIFlow firmware, which is based on MicroPython.
 It contains APIs that make working with compatible sensor products, and is easily programmable with their graphical Integrated Development Environment (IDE).
 Developers can choose to program the device using either the [Blockly](https://developers.google.com/blockly) interface, or straight up MicroPython.

-{% img assets/uiflow.png "UIFlow makes programming M5Stack products easy." %}
+{% imgx assets/uiflow.png "UIFlow makes programming M5Stack products easy." %}

 At the time of writing, the alpha version of the IDE supports and is certainly a great option to consider.
 Like APEX, it is designed for rapid application development!